The short answer

 | Content | Answers real customer questions | Generic "we're the best" filler |

 Any one of these can be enough to tip an answer.
-Structured, verified business data made up more than half of all sources cited in one analysis of 6.8 million AI citations, and 86% of the sources AI engines cite are ones the business controls: its own site and its listings.
-That is the part you own.
-If you have not built it, the AI fills the gap with whoever did.
+Yext analyzed 6.8 million AI citations across ChatGPT, Gemini, and Perplexity and found 86% came from brand-managed sources, with 44% coming from the brand's own website.
+The sources the engines lean on are overwhelmingly ones the business controls.
+If you have not built them, the AI fills the gap with whoever did.

 How to close the gap, in order